Independent Study and Honors

 An independent study either builds on previous course work or explores a topic not in the curriculum.
 It is, therefore, expected that students taking independent study will have already taken any existing courses in their area of interest if such a course exists.

-An independent study may substitute for a 300-level course as a major requirement.
+An independent study may substitute for a 3000-level course as a major requirement.
 However, this substitution is not automatic.
-(For example, there may be cases in which a 401 replicates standard course material so closely that it does not constitute a distinct course of study.)
-Once you and your advisor work out the structure of your 401, you may petition the Department for 300-level credit.
+(For example, there may be cases in which an independent study replicates standard course material so closely that it does not constitute a distinct course of study.)
+Once you and your advisor work out the structure, you may petition the Department for 3000-level credit.

 HONORS REQUIREMENTS AND PROCEDURES